Find out how protein keeps you lean and healthy. Plus, check out portable and delicious options

 For example, researchers at the University of Florida analyzed 87 studies that compared results of different types of eating regimens for weight loss.
 Their conclusions, published in the American Journal of Clinical Nutrition, show that people following high-protein, low-carbohydrate plans for more than 12 weeks lost over 14 pounds more than those eating the same number of calories on a high-carbohydrate plan.
 And, the high-protein approach preserved more muscle.

 According to research presented at a Health & Fitness Summit & Exposition of the American College of Sports Medicine, compared to carbohydrates and fats, proteins require more effort to be broken down, burning extra calories during digestion.
 As a result, simply substituting protein for other macronutrients can, by itself, cause some weight loss.

 If achieving or maintaining a healthy, lean body is you goal, exercise is definitely part of the equation, and the amount of protein you require depends on the intensity and type of physical activity.

 “Protein needs increase in proportion to muscle breakdown during exercise,” says Mike Bracko, EdD, an exercise physiologist and director of the Occupational Performance Institute in Calgary, Canada.
 Situations that cause muscle breakdown and require extra protein, he says, include:

 - Doing strength training with heavy weights or intense, Navy SEAL-style routines using your own body weight for resistance.

 - Running hard for 30 or more minutes per day, when gearing up for a marathon or triathlon, or doing any other intense aerobic training, either at a constant level or in intervals.
 A brisk walk or light jog doesn’t increase protein needs.

-garden of life raw protein is a raw, vegan organic protein powder with 18 grams (35%) of the daily value per serving, plus all essential amino acids.
-It mixes instantly and has a neutral taste.
+garden of life raw protein A raw, vegan protein powder with 18 grams (35%) of the daily value per serving, plus all essential amino acids.
+Mixes instantly and has a neutral taste.